NEET MDS 2021 Exam Pattern -

 Prosthodontics and Crown & Bridge

-Applied Anatomy and Physiology, Improving the Patient’s Denture Foundation and ridge Relation, Principles of retention, Support and Stability, Tooth Selection and Arrangement, Laboratory Procedures, Removable Flexible Dentures, Fixed Partial Dentures.
+Applied Anatomy and Physiology, Improving the Patient’s Denture Foundation and ridge Relation, Principles of retention, Support and Stability, Tooth Selection and Arrangement, Laboratory Procedures, Removable Flexible Dentures, and Fixed Partial Dentures.

 Aesthetic Dentistry